LandAdvisor/ITCP/README.md

 # Prototype-IT
+The Earthwise Framework SDSS for the sample project based on Islands Trust, British Columbia, conservation planning.
+(Note that it was originally called LandAdvisor.)

-LandAdvisor sample project for ArcGIS Desktop 10.x based on the Islands Trust conservation planning project
+This is for ArcGIS Desktop 10.x, based on the Islands Trust conservation planning project

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by